agjs/iTerm2-with-ZSH/README.md

 ### iTerm2 Shortcuts

+You are obviously free to change those at any point.
+If you decide to do so and you are unsure how, simply _open iTerm2 preferences and go to profiles > keys and click the ➕ icon_.

+If you are a gamer like myself, I always suggest anyone who is to set the shortcuts in the way you would set them up in a video game.
+This helps with not getting cognitively exhausted.

 - Open/Close iTerm2: **SHIFT + CMD + 1**
 - Open New Window: **CMD + N**
 - Vertial Split: **CMD + D**
+- Horizontal Split: **CMD + G**
+- Cycle Backwards: **CMD + [**
+- Cycle Forward: **CMD + ]**

+Those are all iTerm2 shortcuts I use.
+There are many ones you can set up, I simply didn't need more.

 ---